mne-tools/mne-python/doc/source/manual/mne.rst

 .. math::    \tilde{M} \tilde{M}^T\ = \bar{V} \Gamma^2 \bar{V}^T\ .

-Under the conditions expressed at the end of :ref:`CHDBEHBC`, it follows that the t-statistic values associated with fixed-orientation sources) are thus proportional to INLINE_EQUATION while the F-statistic employed with free-orientation sources is proportional to INLINE_EQUATION, correspondingly.
+Under the conditions expressed at the end of :ref:`CHDBEHBC`, it follows that the *t*-statistic values associated with fixed-orientation sources) are thus proportional to :math:`\sqrt{L}` while the *F*-statistic employed with free-orientation sources is proportional to :math:`L`, correspondingly.

 .. note:: A section discussing statistical considerations    related to the noise normalization procedure will be added to this    manual in one of the subsequent releases.

 .. note:: The MNE software usually computes the square    roots of the F-statistic to be displayed on the inflated cortical    surfaces.
-These are also proportional to INLINE_EQUATION.
+These are also proportional to :math:`\sqrt{L}`.

 .. _CHDCACDC: